Skip to main content

 Category III (Minor)Up to $1,000Up to $500Up to $200

-(G) Civil penalty matrix in the event of past violations of Chapter 903. of the Revised Code (except violations of requirements for insect and rodent control plans which shall be assessed in accordance with division (B)(2) of section 903.16 of the Revised Code or violations of requirements for certified livestock managers which shall be assessed in accordance with division (B)(3) of the Revised Code) shall be assessed per day per violation.
+(G) Civil penalty matrix in the event of past violations of Chapter 903. of the Revised Code shall be assessed per day per violation.
+This paragraph does not apply to violations of requirements for insect and rodent control plans, which shall be assessed in accordance with division (B)(2) of section 903.16 of the Revised Code or violations of section 903.07 of the Revised Code, which shall be assessed in accordance with division (B)(3) of section 903.16 of the Revised Code.

 Gravity of effect